NitroMint/CSharp-CourseProject-CSU-NgsBwaRunner/README.md

 Usage & Scope

 Use this FormApp (NgsBwaRunner) in a big project is **not recommanded** cause it is not designed for that situation, while it's not mean that the behaviour is banned.
-Actually it's open-sourced so you can use or re-creat it in ways you like, and we can talk about the details if you want (email: 2210240103@csu.edu.cn)
+Actually you can use or re-creat it in ways you like, and we can talk about the details if you want (email: 2210240103@csu.edu.cn)

 Contact & Collaboration